NET WORTH: Unknown

 FUNDING AREAS: Violence Prevention, Environment, and Scientific Research

-OVERVIEW: Waitt has donated more than $125 million toward violence prevention, the protection and restoration of our oceans, and scientific innovation and discovery.
-Much emphasis is put on awareness through the creation of films, educational materials, and other campaigns.
-Waitt's major focuses include affecting policy and developing technology to improve imaging and mapping for both biological and oceanic studies.
+OVERVIEW: Ted Waitt founded the Waitt Foundation, through which he has supported causes like violence prevention, the protection and restoration of oceans, and scientific innovation and discovery.
+He emphasizes awareness through the creation of films, educational materials, and other campaigns.
+Waitt's priorities include influencing policy and developing technology to improve imaging and mapping for both biological and oceanic studies.

 BACKGROUND: Ted Waitt started Gateway in 1985 out of his father's cattle ranch in Iowa with a $10,000 grant secured by his grandmother.
-A pioneer in the direct marketing of personal computers, Waitt eventually built Gateway into a multibillion-dollar company.
-Showing an early commitment to philanthropy, he established his foundation in 1993, several years before many of his contemporaries did so.
-The foundation was initially started to give back to the community where he grew up.
-As Gateway grew, however, it enabled Waitt to expand the scope of his philanthropy to tackle issues on a larger scale and embark on more ambitious projects.
+A pioneer in the direct marketing of personal computers, Waitt eventually built Gateway into a multi-billion-dollar company.

-VIOLENCE PREVENTION: When Waitt's company became a household name in the early '90s, one of his first impulses was to give back to the community where he grew up.
+VIOLENCE PREVENTION: When Waitt's company became a household name in the early 1990s, one of his first impulses was to give back to the community where he grew up.
 The result was the formation of the Waitt Foundation, whose initial mission was to promote positive changes in at-risk communities in and around Sioux City, Iowa.
 After determining that his foundation's work on domestic violence issues was having the greatest measurable impact, he decided to concentrate in that area.
-This decision eventually led to the creation of the Waitt Institute for Violence Prevention, which has extended its work in violence prevention well beyond the Sioux City region to partner with organizations such as the Ad Council, the Family Violence Prevention Fund on its Founding Fathers campaign, and Coaching Boys into Men.
-The Waitt Institute also helped fund the creation of two films that deal with domestic violence: the award-winning Bully, which was released in 2011 and has helped create a national debate around the issue, and Private Violence, which was released in 2014.
-The institute is committed to breaking the cycle of violence in our homes, schools, and communities at a local and national level.
+This decision eventually led to the creation of the Waitt Institute for Violence Prevention, The organization has extended its work well beyond the Sioux City region to partner with organizations such as the Ad Council and the Family Violence Prevention Fund on its Founding Fathers campaign and the program Coaching Boys into Men.
+The Waitt Institute also funded the creation of two films that deal with domestic violence: the award-winning Bully, which was released in 2011 and has created a national debate around the issue, and Private Violence, which was released in 2014.
+The institute is committed to breaking the cycle of violence in our homes, schools and communities at a local and national level.

-ENVIRONMENT: After creating a separate institute to focus solely on violence prevention, Waitt shifted the main focus of his foundation to raising global awareness about declining marine resources and funding initiatives focused on scientific research, protection, policy change, and funding organizations like Pew, Oceana, and Conservation International.
+ENVIRONMENT: After creating a separate institute to focus solely on violence prevention, Waitt shifted the main focus of his foundation to raising global awareness about declining marine resources and funding initiatives focused on scientific research, protection, and policy change.
+The foundation backs organizations like Pew, Oceana and Conservation International.
 The foundation and the Waitt Institute work with policymakers and stakeholders to facilitate the creation of protected marine areas, improve the management of fisheries, and foster sustainable practices and policies.
-In addition, Waitt has funded major exploration initiatives to map seabeds and what the Waitt Institute describes as "arguably the most technologically advanced scientific expedition the Titanic ever organized."
+In addition, Waitt has funded major exploration initiatives to map seabeds, and conduct what the Waitt Institute describes as "arguably the most technologically advanced scientific expedition the Titanic ever organized."
 In 2009, he also launched the Earhart Expedition to find Amelia Earhart's plane.
-While these last two projects, both of which require considerable resources, may be considered by some a waste of philanthropic dollars that might be better spent elsewhere, they are the kinds of projects that can spark the imagination and serve as a catalyst to raise awareness and spur technological innovation.
+While these last two projects may be considered by some a waste of philanthropic dollars that might be better spent elsewhere, they are the kinds of projects that can spark the imagination and serve as a catalyst to raise awareness and spur technological innovation.

-When it comes to scientific research and ocean conservation, Waitt is really just getting started, so look for his future philanthropy to build on the results of the initiatives he currently supports.
-In ocean conservation, look for the support of more smaller-scale projects and awareness initiatives that seek to replicate the success he has had in violence prevention.
+LOOKING FORWARD: When it comes to scientific research and ocean conservation, Waitt is really just getting started, so look for his future philanthropy to build on the results of the initiatives he currently supports.
+In ocean conservation, look for the support of smaller-scale projects and awareness initiatives that seek to replicate his success in violence prevention.